Standard #: LAFS.4.SL.1.1 (Archived Standard)

 The Dock at Lake Wonder MEA

-The Lake Wonder Summer Camp needs to replace an old worn out dock before summer!
-In this MEA, Students will be asked to rank and choose from the potential docks based on the data given.
+In this Model Eliciting Activity, MEA, students will be asked to rank and choose from the potential docks the Lake Wonder Camp could purchase before next summer based on the data given.
 In the process, students will need to find area and perimeter as part of their criteria for ranking.
 The data provided is: dock dimensions, price per square foot for materials, warranty, and material quality.
-In the twist, students will be asked to add in a safety bumper around the dock (perimeter).
-They must decide how to change their procedure with the new information.
+In the twist, students will be asked to calculate the cost of adding a safety bumper around each dock (after finding the perimeter) and calculate the total cost of each dock with the price of the safety bumper added.
+They must also stay within a $5,000 budget.
+Students must decide how to change their procedure with the new information.

 Mastering Minerals!

-This MEA requires Students to review data and rank minerals from best to worst in terms of mineral properties, to help a mineral jeweler decide on the best mineral to use to make a necklace.
+In this Model-Eliciting Activity (MEA), students will review data and rank minerals from best to worst in terms of mineral properties, to help a mineral jeweler decide on the best mineral to use to make a necklace.
 Students will consider hardness, luster, color, cleavage and safety by analyzing the given charts which include these data by mineral.
 Students will work as a group and create a model for ranking the minerals.

 Fertilizers in Florida